nghin/vacsf.org.mm/src/_posts/articles/2018-06-16-7-Days-Until-Christ-Returns.md

 ## Servanthood

-The author expounds on the servanthood attitude of believers, but is there really a need to try to convince the reader that it's a good thing to do everything possible to make the most of our lives to serve God through the serving others while still here on earth?
-A life of service brings satisfaction and a sense of joy that accompanies every good work performed.
-Most believers, and even devotees of other religions, know that to be true and does not need to be convinced of this very basic element of common sense.
-Furthermore, the prophet Jeremiah conveyed to us directly from our God that he would no longer guide them from letters written in stone tablets, but directly impress his law on our hearts through the inner workings of the Holy Spirit (Jeremiah 31:32-33).

-A servanthood attitude of the believer is no exception.
-It's the inner working of the Holy Spirit to advance his kingdom.
-It's not a condition for rewards or punishments but a fruit guaranteed by Christ as he promised that those who are in him will bear much fruit.
-And that fruit includes a servanthood attitude.
-Constant reminder of  the *"should's"* or *"do's"*, or their opposites, will probably do more harm than good.
-The God of the New Covenant will do no such things as he moves his subjects from within.
-All the extraneous exhortations come from without, and if they do spur the believers towards any action, they can only produce *"fruit for death (Romans 7:5)"* because they become a law to them.
-They focus the eyes of the believers upon the strength of their flesh instead of their Redeemer.

-In this mindset, a doubt of their salvation will inevitably ensue as the believers will not know how much work they need to perform to meet certain arbitrary requirements.
+The author expounds on the servanthood attitude of believers, which is without doubt a virtue fitting for anyone who calls on the name of Christ.
+However, let us recall the context of this writing.
+The author puts us in the hypothetical 7 days before Christ returns which puts us in a more urgent state than normal.
+With only 7 days left, is servanthood likely among the most urgent thing to take care of?
+I'd venture not.
+Servanthood is more like a lifestyle, a pattern of living that characterizes a Christian's life journey whether he has seven days left or not.
+It's a fruit of a life born of the Spirit of God.
+But why stop at servanthood?
+There is forgiveness, compassion, humility, a giving heart, making amends, bible study, visiting the sick, and myriad other things high on the list of virtues Christians aspire to develop especially during these short 7 days.

+Can a Christian realistically choose one most important thing he can do during the seven short days to make him more ready to meet his Lord?
+For the sake of argument, let's just say we go easy and allow the Christian to pick only one most important thing on his list to accomplish on these seven days, and let's say it's servanthood.

+What is the possibility that this Christian finds exactly a perfect opportunity to serve someone during this time?
+What is the likelyhood he will find something that has eluded him all the years before this hypothetical seven days?
+And lastly, will it make him more ready than he'd ever been?
+The answer to all these questions is a resounding NO. Christians have been doing this since the time of the book of Acts.
+They keep looking for something that makes them more on fire for God, something that magically transform their spiritual life.
+But there is no such thing, as everything ever proposed by someone has been proposed by someone else before, and nothing ever brought them closer to their goal.
+Servanthood, a nice idea, but as vague and as unmeasurable as any other lofty ideals.

 ## The talents

-Contrary to the exhortation of the 7-Days author, the parable of the talents is not about *"recompense for the deeds done while in the flesh,"* or about rewards or the lack thereof.
+There is a major problem with using the parable of the talents to prepare Christians to meet God because it is not about *"recompense for the deeds done while in the flesh,"* or about rewards or the lack thereof.
 It's about salvation, who will be saved and who will not be.
 The evidence for this is in the last verse of this parable: *"As for this worthless slave, throw him into the outer darkness, where there will be weeping and gnashing of teeth (Matthew 25:30)."* God does not call his sanctified saint *"worthless slave"* and he will not cast them into outer darkness.

 Additionally, our Lord God is nothing like the slave owner in this parable.
 He never reaps where he does not sow.
 And not only does he sow, he sows the amazing seed of the gospel: his only begotten Son.

+Therefore, when this parable is applied indiscrimately to Christians, it cannot help but put them in the mindset of unsaved people, instead of allowing them to work out their salvation as children of God, it brings them back to the place where they're still alienated from God and had to work to earn their salvation.

 ## Faulty application